SwordHunter231/N1-App/README.md

 If everything went well, the installer will say `Setup was successful`.
 Hooray!
 Python is installed and you can now close the window.

 ### Download Python on macOS

+Head over to https://www.python.org/downloads/macos/ or click [here](https://www.python.org/downloads/macos/).

+Click the yellow button that says Download Python.

+This should download the python installer